Cloud Security

 The single most common gap in claimed SLSA maturity is the verification step.
 Provenance is generated, signed, stored in a registry, never verified at deploy.

 The fix is a policy controller in the deploy path.
 It pulls the signed provenance alongside the image, verifies the signature against the expected signing identity, verifies the provenance conforms to policy, and blocks admission if any check fails.
-Sigstore policy-controller is the most direct option for Kubernetes; Kyverno with cosign verify policies is the more widely deployed.
+Sigstore policy-controller is the most direct option for Kubernetes.
+Kyverno with cosign verify policies is the more widely deployed.

 Isolation.
 Two builds in the same environment must not influence each other.
 On GitHub-hosted runners, one workflow can in principle write to a cache another reads from.
 Genuine isolation requires ephemeral runners, isolated infrastructure (Firecracker or Kata microVMs, single-tenant per build), or a build platform with stronger isolation guarantees.
 The Level 3 claim on shared hosted runners is, in the spec's own definitions, an overstatement.

 Two-party review enforced.
 Branch protection must require review from someone other than the committer, not overridable by repository administrators without an audited break-glass procedure.
-Most repositories permit admin override; most teams have used it; both demote enforcement from binding to advisory.
+Most repositories permit admin override.
+Most teams have used it.
+Both demote enforcement from binding to advisory.

 Level 3 is achievable.
 Teams achieving it treat the build platform as production infrastructure — versioned, monitored, governed, with break-glass paths that produce audit trails.
+Most teams do not.

 A vendor genuinely at Level 3 can produce both within a working day.
-The provenance is a JSON file; the policy is a Kubernetes manifest or equivalent.
+The provenance is a JSON file.
+The policy is a Kubernetes manifest or equivalent.
 A vendor that needs a week, produces a partial answer, or returns marketing material is a vendor whose claim should be downgraded in the buyer's risk model.
 The same test applies internally — pick one production artifact, resolve its provenance, verify the signature, confirm source and build invocation match what was approved, and show the admission policy that blocks a deploy missing valid provenance.
 A team at credible Level 2 produces these within an hour.

 SLSA-for-ML is emerging as a parallel track.
 The OpenSSF AI/ML Working Group has draft guidance; the spec is not yet at v1.0.
 Model weights stored in an OCI registry can already carry provenance and SBOM attestations as referrers, signed with cosign, verified at deploy.
 The companion piece on AI Workload Posture Management treats model-version pinning and training-data lineage as posture controls; the SLSA reading is that they should also be supply-chain controls.

 The pipeline is not exotic.
 The components are widely deployed with mature documentation.
 The work is in the wiring, and in the discipline of moving the policy controller from advisory to enforcing — accepting that this will, in the first month, block deploys until the configuration is correct.
+Teams that accept the first-month pain ship a control.
+Teams that flinch ship documentation.

 FAQs